Kevin van Essen

 Kevin van Essen (born 18 August 1989 in Naarden) is a Dutch professional footballer who last played as a midfielder for Telstar in the Dutch Eerste Divisie.

 Club career

 Van Essen played for FC Omniworld and amateur side Argon before joining Eerste Divisie outfit Telstar in 2012.

 Anti-doping rule violation

 In July 2015 it was announced that van Essen had tested positive for the diuretic Furosemide in a control in May.
 He received a two-year suspension in December 2015 and considered a return to a former job in construction.

+After his ban he returned to play football with amateur side NSC Nijkerk.